Basic String Operations

 Creating Strings: You can create strings using double quotes, like

-.
+"Hello, world!".
 Swift also allows multi-line strings using triple quotes, which is useful for longer texts or code snippets. -

 Concatenation: To combine strings, you use the